Debugging Jobs Over SSH

 To see the connection details, expand the ‘Enable SSH’ section in the build output where you will see the SSH command needed to connect:

-The details are displayed again in the ‘Wait for SSH’ section at the end of the job:
+The details are displayed again in the ‘Wait for SSH’ section at the end of the job.

-Now you can SSH to the running build (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.
+SSH to the running build (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.

 The build VM will remain available for 30 minutes after the build finishes running and then automatically shut down.
 (Or you can cancel it.)